grzesiek-galezowski/tdd-ebook/manuscript/140_Triangulation.md

 }
 ```

 and that's it.
 Note that I didn't use Constrained Non-Determinism in the Statement, because its use kind of enforces using "type the obvious implementation" approach.
-This is also one of the reasons that many Statements we wrote so far in previous chapters were implemented by typing the correct implementation.
-Just to illustrate it, let's take a look at how the above Statement would look if we used Constrained Non-Determinism:
+This is also one of the reasons that many Statements I wrote so far in the previous chapters were implemented by typing the correct implementation.
+Just to illustrate it, let's take a look at how the above Statement would look if I used Constrained Non-Determinism:

 ```csharp
 [Fact] public void